luckylittle/kubernetes-cheatsheet/certified-kubernetes-administrator-notes.md

 * Understand Kubernetes security primitives.

+  * Create a secret: `kubectl create secret generic my-password --from-literal=password=mysqlpassword`.

+  * These commands do not reveal the content of the Secret (Opaque): `kubectl get secret my-password`, `kubectl describe secret my-password`.

+  * You can also create Secret using YAML, but it has to be in base64.

 * Know to configure network policies.

 * Create and manage TLS certificates for cluster components.